 - the above data, and

 - the assumption that the drop in penicillin concentration each 5 minutes will depend linearly on the concentration.

 If all goes well, you should be able to create a model that has an unknown parameter, fit the model to determine that parameter from the data, and then compare your model prediction to the data to see how well you did.

 When you are all finished, you can compare your results to some findings from the research literature.
-Analysis of some numbers from the research literature seems to indicate that the all of the blood plasma of a human passes through the kidneys every 5 minutes and that the kidneys remove about 20% of the penicillin in the blood that passes through them.1 You can determine if your analysis of the above data yields a result close to that rate of clearance.
+Analysis of some numbers from the research literature seems to indicate that the all of the blood plasma of a human passes through the kidneys every 5 minutes and that the kidneys remove about 20% of the penicillin in the blood that passes through them.1 You should not use or assume 20% in your model.
+Instead, you create your model imagining that you never heard the 20% figure.
+After you are finished with your model, you can determine if your analysis of the above data yields a result close to that rate of clearance.

 Instructions from writing up the penicillin project are here.